gopinathp1978ms/PowerBI-Localization/README.md

 In the Create Table dialog box select the table and paste in your copied data from Visual Studio.
 Click on the OK button.
 ![Alt text](https://github.com/gopinathp1978ms/PowerBI-Localization/blob/main/PastingLegendsTitles2.png)

-Right click on your column headers to rename them, ObjectName, TranslatedText, and LangId.
+You may need to click on the "Undo Headers" button to preserve the first row of data.
+After you click on the OK button, right click on your column headers to rename them, Column1 to ObjectName, Column2 to TranslatedText, and Column3 to LangId.
 ![Alt text](https://github.com/gopinathp1978ms/PowerBI-Localization/blob/main/PastingLegendsTitles3.png)

-Make sure your table column names are as highhighted below so that Step-D DAX expression works without many changes.
+Make sure your table column names are the same as shown in highhighted area below so that Step-D DAX expression works without many changes.
 ![Alt text](https://github.com/gopinathp1978ms/PowerBI-Localization/blob/92d762995486bff9d40e0ca314f5f4690efd8b7a/CopyTable.PNG)

 ## Step - D Ensure DAX expressions for all title measures
 For each measure in your table copy the DAX expression below,

-#TitleMeasureName = VAR UserPreferedLanguage =
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;VAR UserPreferedLanguage = USERCULTURE()
-USERCULTURE()
-RETURN
-CALCULATE (
-SELECTEDVALUE ( LocalizationTable[TranslatedText] ),
-FILTER ( LocalizationTable, LocalizationTable[LangId] = UserPreferedLanguage ),
-LocalizationTable[ObjectName] = UserPreferedLanguage & "#TitleMeasureName"
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;RETURN CALCULATE ( SELECTEDVALUE ( LocalizationTable[TranslatedText] ), FILTER ( LocalizationTable, LocalizationTable[LangId] = UserPreferedLanguage ), LocalizationTable[ObjectName] = UserPreferedLanguage & "#\<measure name\>" )
-)

 and paste it in the Expression Editor tab window in the Tabular Editor.
-Update the #TitleMeasureName to match the value of your measure.
+Update the #\<measure name\> to match the value of your measure.

 ![Alt text](https://github.com/gopinathp1978ms/PowerBI-Localization/blob/main/ExpressionEditor.png)